coder/coder/scaletest/templates/kubernetes-minimal/README.md

 # kubernetes-minimal

-Provisions a medium-sized workspace with no persistent storage.
-Greedy agent variant.
+Provisions a minimal-sized workspace with no persistent storage.

 _Requires_: `cloud.google.com/gke-nodepool` = `big-workspaces`